arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 - Opta™ PLC with RS-485 support (x2)
 - 12-24VDC/1A power supply (x1)
+- 24AWG twisted-pair cable (used for electrical connections)
 - USB-C® cable (x1)
 - [Arduino IDE 2](https://www.arduino.cc/en/software)
 - [ArduinoRS485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/)
-- 24AWG twisted-pair cable (used for electrical connections)
+- The [RS-485 example code](assets/Opta_RS485_Example.zip) created for this tutorial

 ***Notice: Please note that this tutorial is intended to work only with the Opta™ variants that have an RS-485 interface.
 Check your product information to know more.***

-## RS-485 Interface
+## The RS-485 Interface

 The RS-485 is an electrical-only standard that uses a differential bus with voltage levels between 0-5V.
 The multi-drop feature allows the addition of drivers and receivers to the transmission line.
 This RS-485 interface has good noise immunity thanks to differential signaling; which is a well-suited characteristic for industrial environment applications.